rrra/www/content/post/2021/august-minutes.md

 Seth KC0ODE reported there will be a club Simulated Emergency Test (SET) on August 21<sup>st</sup>.
-Jarod W0JPJ added that Erik Westgard N9YD, who does a lot with portable data networks, will typically travel to hamfests and present.
-He may reach out to him regarding a presentation at a future meeting or at the hamfest.
+Jarod W0JPJ added that Erik Westgard N9YD, who does a lot with portable data networks, will typically travel to Hamfests and present.
+He may reach out to him regarding a presentation at a future meeting or at the Hamfest.
 Seth has reached out to Amanda at Cass County to get a full list of members who have ID badges and to see who still needs them.